 Matt Okine, ARIA award winning comedian, radio presenter & TV star of ABC 'Short Cuts to Glory' & Stan's 'The Other Guy' fame, began his career by becoming a national Triple J RAW finalist at the age of 18.
 He has gone on to win multiple awards for his stand-up comedy, toured the world and appeared on countless TV shows.

 Sunil Badami, a bon vivant, raconteur & flâneur who’s written for publications inter/nationally, appeared on stage & hosted his own national radio show.

 Sirens Dance will enthrall us with the spectacle of Bollywood.
 Lucky African Drum and Dance celebrate African culture through music & dance.

 The SSI Mosaic Gala will be a ticketed, fundraising, black-tie gala dinner with an international/multicultural theme that showcases Australia’s diverse cultures.

 There will be a tantalising degustation menu featuring cuisines from various cultures and entertainment will be provided by groups presenting traditional dance and musical performances.

 It will be a dazzling mosaic: bringing many different elements together to form a beautiful whole.

-The 2017 SSI Mosaic Gala raised funds to support two SSI refugee programs: Ignite Small Business Start-ups and Refugee Scholarships.
+The 2018 SSI Mosaic Gala will raise funds to support two SSI refugee programs: Ignite Small Business Start-ups and Refugee Scholarships.

 SSI Refugee Scholarships were created to minimise the financial barriers experienced by refugees as they participate in the NSW education system.
 The scholarships directly support people from refugee backgrounds in NSW to achieve independence.